-PHL201 Introduction to Philosophy 3 class hrs/wk, 3 cr.
+PHL201 Introduction to Philosophy 4 class hr/wk, 4 cr.

-Introduces methods and ideas of western philosophy by focusing on the nature of reality, free will, determinism, the existence of God, knowledge, and the good life.
-Features such important figures as Socrates, Plato, Aristotle, Descartes, Kant, and Sartre.
-Prepares students for other classes in Philosophy, such as Theories of Knowledge, Ethics, Logic, Philosophy of Religion, and Biomedical Ethics.
-F, W, Sp
+Uses reflective and critical reading, thinking, writing, and discussion to explore the methods and ideas of ancient and modern philosophy.
+Focuses on the nature of reality, free will, determinism, the existence of God, knowledge, Ethics, the nature of personhood, and whether or not there is a meaning in life.
+Features such important figures as Socrates, Plato, Aristotle, Descartes, Kant, James, and Sartre.
+Prepares students for other classes in Philosophy and Religion.